-Since 1929, the Silvermine Tavern has been a landmark in what is known as the Silvermine Center Historic District recognized on the “National Register of Historic Places” in June 2009, and a well-known destination for special events and dining experience in a picturesque setting, which has inspired famed filmmakers, artists, cartoonists and writers.
+Since 1929, the Silvermine Tavern has been a landmark in what is known as the Silvermine Center Historic District, which was recognized on the “National Register of Historic Places” in June 2009.

 Silvermine Tavern was also well known in the community for their Sunday Brunch and “honey buns"; once a mill, the structure was turned into a restaurant and inn in 1929 and operated by John Byard.
-He was a renowned antique dealer and expert on Colonial-era furniture in the United States, a consultant to historic museums and owner of the original barn now the Silvermine Guild of Artists and other properties, including what is now known as the John Byard House, the Silvermine Country Store and the Silvermine Tavern.
+He was a renowned antique dealer and expert on Colonial-era furniture in the United States, a consultant to historic museums and owner of the original barn, now the Silvermine Guild of Artists and other properties, including the John Byard House, the Silvermine Country Store and the Silvermine Tavern.
 He was the husband of the artist Dorothy Randolph Byard.